openpnp/openpnp-capture/README.md

 # Releases

-Releases are build automatically for all supported platforms.
+Releases are built automatically for all supported platforms.
 See https://github.com/openpnp/openpnp-capture/releases/latest to download the latest.